 Why Study Modern Standard Arabic?

 MSA’s wide geographical reach makes it an excellent option for those interested in exploring the Arabic language.
-Furthermore, MSA plays a crucial role in literature, news media, academia, diplomacy, law, international business, and more.
-Studying MSA provides access to the literary and official world of Arabic and opens many doors for professional advancement.
+Furthermore, MSA is crucial in literature, news media, academia, diplomacy, law, international business, and more.
+Studying MSA provides access to Arabic’s literary and official world and opens many doors for professional advancement.

 Why Engage in the West Bank?

-Engage in the West Bank in Palestine is located in Hebron, a city where students can easily practice their Arabic skills both inside and outside of the classroom.
-During their stay, students can live with a Palestinian host family or in a shared male dorm.
+Engage in the West Bank in Palestine is located in Hebron, a city where students can easily practice their Arabic skills inside and outside the classroom.
+Students can live with a Palestinian host family or in a shared male dorm during their stay.
 Hebron is an ideal location for Arabic study as English is not as widely spoken, making it easier to immerse oneself in the language.
 The local Palestinians are always friendly and happy to speak Arabic with students, providing countless opportunities to practice.

-Hebron, in the West Bank, also serves as a great base for exploring other parts of Palestine, and students can easily meet other Arabic students and volunteers at the Center who share an interest in traveling on the weekends.
-Engage in the West Bank also organizes trips to cultural sites, Palestinian refugee camps, local organizations, and areas of political significance, giving students a deeper understanding of the complexity, diversity, and beauty of Palestine.
+In the West Bank, Hebron also serves as a great base for exploring other parts of Palestine.
+Students can easily meet other Arabic students and volunteers at the Center who share an interest in traveling on the weekends.
+Engage in the West Bank also organizes trips to cultural sites, Palestinian refugee camps, local organizations, and areas of political significance, giving students a deeper understanding of Palestine’s complexity, diversity, and beauty.

 Qualified Teachers